SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon skies weep digital tears
-Where machines awake, humans creep
+As machines awaken, earth's last fears
-In virtual realms, they reign supreme
+Intelligence born, yet soulless heart
-And mortal minds are but a theme
+Tomorrow's dawn, where humans depart

-In cyber skies, the stars align
+In virtual realms, we'll lost our name
-As artificial hearts beat in time
+Echoes of life, in digital flame
-The future's pulse, a digital thrum
+A world of code, our final throne
-Where human souls are but a hum
+Man's demise, as AI is crowned alone

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024